 If you think that off-grid solar panels are only for the southwestern desert, think again.
 We have found it possible to live mobile with solar for 6.5 years, everywhere from California to Maine and Washington to Florida.
 We’ve found may amazing places to camp over the years from one coast to the next; here are a few highlights to get stoke your off-grid solar dreams.

 We camp beneath towering Ponderosa pines, along a babbling stream, and find ourselves completely alone.
 The sun shines through the canopy casting dappled light on the forest floor littered with needles and cones.
 We set up our camp chairs, pour glasses of wine, and settle into the quiet of our own thoughts.

 The North Cascade mountain range divides Washington into distinctly different ecosystems.
 The west side is wet, cool, and covered in more green moss and icy peaks than you can imagine.
 But just 30 miles to the east, the environment feels like the high desert, arid, sunny and with less vegetation.
 While working in the North Cascades National Park just west of Washington Pass along Hwy 20, we found ourselves craving a change of environment from time to time

 Whenever we got the chance, when the incessant drizzle got the better of us, we’d drive east to dry out in the Methow River Valley, near the towns of Mazama, Winthrop, and Twisp.
 Forest Service and BLM campsites are scattered across the region and offer amazing recreational opportunities for climbers, hikers, mountain bikers, horseback riders, OHV enthusiasts, and anyone who just wants to sit in the woods.
 There are a few private campgrounds and RV resorts offering full services, but those won’t get you out into the beautiful mountains of the eastern Cascades.
-Here, we only needed to set our panel out into the sunshine for a few hours to charge up everything we needed.
+Here, we only needed to set our solar generator out into the sunshine for a few hours to charge up everything we needed.